woodj22/ADAccountManager/README.md

 I would be happy for anyone to contribute or suggest any tweaks that should be done.
 You can contact me via email at joe.wood@bbc.co.uk or use github to create an issue.

 If you would like more functionalities to be added just let me know and i can add them when ever I get a minute.

+### Development

+to development run venv using `source venv/bin/activate` Everything is installed their so it should work fine. running `flask run` will start the development server. the variables `FLASK_APP` and `FLASK_DEBUG` will have to be exported. using the `export` command
+`FLASK_APP` should equal `start.py` and the debug option is optional. but to turn on make it equal 1.
+Debug is pretty useful though.